1907

 Gathering

 Ruby Falls Castle quickly became a popular social gathering hub with a fashionable tearoom by day, and at night, an upscale restaurant with live orchestra accompanied dinner dances and “the largest ballroom in the city” according to newspaper descriptions.
-Social gatherings at the Castle are frequently highlighted newspapers for the next 20 years, making the Castle beloved by both tourists and locals.
+Social gatherings at the Castle are frequently highlighted in newspapers for the next 20 years, making the Castle beloved by both tourists and locals.

 1960